US completes withdrawal from World Health Organization

 But it's hardly a clean break.

-The U.S. owes more than $130 million to the global health agency, according to WHO.
+The U.S. owes about $280 million to the global health agency, according to WHO.
 And Trump administration officials acknowledge that they haven't finished working out some issues, such as lost access to data from other countries that could give America an early warning of a new pandemic.

 The withdrawal will hurt the global response to new outbreaks and will hobble the ability of U.S. scientists and pharmaceutical companies to develop vaccines and medicines against new threats, said Lawrence Gostin, a public health law expert at Georgetown University.

-Note: This story was first published on Jan.
-22, 2026.
-It was updated on Jan.
-23, 2026 to correct the amount of money owed to WHO.